yelenagou/ProcessingTextFile/README.md

 # ProcessingTextFile
-Examples Of reading files
-The test file is in the ProcessingTextFile directory.
+A tetst file is included in the root.
-You can use that to test or create your own.
+At a prompt, copy and paste it, if you want to use the one included.